Slow fashion: History

+In the 2020 spring-summer fashion season, high-end designers led the movement of slow fashion by creating pieces that developed from environmentally friendly practices in the industry.

 Marketing

 Slow fashion has its own marketing strategies, as it targets consumers expecting classic and timeless pieces of clothes.
 Advertisements commonly emphasize versatility, low maintenance, and high quality.

 Marketing strategies often revolve around highlighting conscious consumption, with ads that focus on environmentally and socially sustainable aspects of the clothes.
 Companies will emphasize that they change their active clothing line infrequently, produce and stock few items, pay great attention to the materials they use, and adhere to a non-exploitative model of production.

 Slow fashion is also often associated with the sourcing of vintage and second-hand clothing from thrift shops, to the extent that they offer clothes that were not immediately produced within a just-in-time flow and provide recycled, cheaper clothing options.

-Global economy
+Approaches in slow fashion tend to be oriented towards three main types of approaches.
+The first encompasses extending "single-user lifetimes" of clothing which seeks to keep products in use as long as possible by a single consumer and the second focuses on putting "multiple-user lifetimes and the third focuses on "product reconstruction and recycling".

+Business models that fall into the first category would be ones that offer repair services and warranties for their clothes.
+The second category encompasses business models that offer clothing rental or leasing.
+Brands that focus on upcycling or re-making existing clothing fall into the third type of approach.

+Production

 The production process of slow fashion is divided worldwide to maximize efficiency and profit, since it is more time-consuming, local, and quality-oriented.
 Therefore, the slow fashion market is not always competitive.
 Several scholars have questioned the longevity of slow fashion in a market-driven society.

-Production

 In slow fashion, designers are encouraged to use local workforces and resources.
 Quality is prioritized over quantity.
 The production chain is intended to be as transparent as possible, to redefine the hierarchy between designers, consumers, and producers.
 Fast fashion is typically ruled by trends that come and go quickly, encouraging rapid consumption.
 The end products offered to clients by slow fashion designers are made to last longer, unconnected to a specific trend.

 Slow fashion has different production costs and companies cannot produce a high quantity of goods; they are generally unable to compete with the product count of fast fashion companies that use cheaper labor and resources to maximize profits.

 By keeping the production in "productive communities", the slow fashion process is more transparent, highlighting less intermediation and a greater cultural and material value to the consumer.